SSH Access

 3. Routing — The proxy locates the target node via its reverse tunnel connection (established by mezd on port 3024).

-4. Session establishment — The proxy forwards the SSH session through the reverse tunnel to the agent, which opens a local SSH connection on the target.
+4. Session establishment — The proxy forwards the SSH session through the reverse tunnel to the agent.
+The agent itself terminates the SSH connection — it is the sshd for the node.

-5. Recording — The proxy captures the full terminal I/O stream and writes it for later playback.
+5. Recording — The agent captures the terminal I/O stream at the PTY level and uploads it to the auth service for later playback.

 Connection flow text